We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Clearly, not all rides are created equal.
 Some of these rides should be either a walk on or a minimal wait at various points throughout the day.

 Consequently, those are not the rides to prioritize first thing in the morning when there are lower crowds.

-The absolute, number one ride to prioritize is Seven Dwarfs Mine Train.
+The absolute, number one ride to prioritize is Seven Dwarfs Mine Train, and soon Tron.
 If you want to ride it, rope drop is the time to do it.

 For example, this morning as I write this, the posted wait time 20 minutes before park opening was 30 minutes.
 By 3 minutes after park opening the wait time is 65 minutes.
 It goes up that fast.

 Other rides that experience long waits during the day:

 - Peter Pan’s Flight

 - Pirates of the Caribbean

 All of these rides might have pockets of lower wait times throughout the day, but they are often some of the longest waits in the park.